BasiqueEvangelist/worldspecificviewdistance-fabric/README.md

 `/viewdistance set minecraft:the_nether 10` - Sets the view distance of the nether to 10.
 `/viewdistance get minecraft:overworld` - Gets the active view distance of the overworld.
 `/viewdistance get global` - Gets global view distance.
-`/viewdistance set global 10` - Temporarily sets global view distance to 10 (only on dedicated servers)
+`/viewdistance set global 10` - Temporarily sets global view distance to 10 on dedicated servers, and sets the save view distance to 10 on integrated servers